ha5ha6/judy_blog/_pages/basicrl.md

 **Monte Carlo methods**: estimate $$V_{\pi}$$ and $$Q_{\pi}$$ from experience by averaging over many random samples of actual returns

+**Greedy**: any search or decision procedure that selects alternatives based only on local or immediate considerations, without considering the possibility that such a selection may prevent future access to even better alternatives

 ### Gridworld